Surf Race

 Run – Swim – Run

 From the start line, competitors run to pass around the turning flag and enter the water to swim out to and around the buoys.
-Competitors swim back to the beach to again run round the turning flag before running to the finish line.
+Competitors swim back to the beach to again run around the turning flag before running to the finish line.